 Addressing direct water use and water quality

-Fazer measures water use and water quality in our bakeries and confectionery factories.
+Fazer measures water use and water quality in all production sites.

 Addressing indirect water use